Suficio/bevy_js_prototype/README.md

 Prototype JavaScript itegration with the Bevy game engine that allows you to write first class systems with all the freedom that JavaScript affords you.

-# bevy_js_prototype

-Prototype JavaScript itegration with the Bevy game engine that allows you to write first class systems with all the freedom that JavaScript affords you.

 ```diff
 - This codebase is seriously unstable, basic features are not implemented, and
 - you can easily expect the whole structure of the codebase to change at anytime.